SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 If a model with classes A and B has an AUC score of 0 and you give it an item from the test set that is in class A, what class will it predict and what probability will it give for that class?
- - A score of 0 means that the model predicts randomly,
+ - A score of 0 means that the model predicts randomly, and thus, could predict class A, B, or C.